ryanjagger/ship/audit/discoveries.md

 `EXPLAIN (ANALYZE, VERBOSE)` against a seeded DB; look for `InitPlan N`, `SubPlan N`, or `Hashed SubPlan` nodes with `(actual rows=… loops=N)`. `loops > 1` confirms per-row execution.

 Hottest one to inspect: **`projects.ts:1447-1515`** — three correlated counts per sprint row, hit on the project detail page.

+### How I'd apply this in a future project

+1. **Treat a correlated subquery in a SELECT list as a per-row loop, not one query.** When I see `(SELECT COUNT(*) … WHERE x = outer.id)` projected over a result set — especially several of them — I'd assume N (or 3N) executions and reach for `LEFT JOIN … GROUP BY` with `COUNT(*) FILTER (WHERE …)`, which collapses the repeated subplans into a single pass.
+2. **Distinguish InitPlan from SubPlan before optimizing.** An uncorrelated `IN (SELECT …)` runs once (InitPlan) and is usually fine to leave alone, whereas a correlated one runs per row; knowing which I'm looking at stops me from "fixing" a query that the planner already hoisted.
+3. **Be suspicious of `OR` between multiple `IN (SELECT …)` branches.** That pattern frequently defeats index use and degrades to a Seq Scan, so in a future project I'd default to rewriting it as `UNION ALL` of the branches and confirm the index-scan plan with `EXPLAIN`.